 My personal rule is do what feels right for your palate.
 This creamy sun-dried tomato sauce does not need any cheese in my opinion.
 But if you add some, you’d still be invited to my house!

-Adding cooked shrimp to pasta sauce earlier can result in overcooked, rubbery shrimp.
+- Adding cooked prawns to pasta sauce earlier can result in overcooked, rubbery shrimp.

-I also highly recommend adding hot pasta directly to the sauce rather than serving the sauce on the side for the flavours to meld together.
+- I also highly recommend adding hot pasta directly to the sauce rather than serving the sauce on the side.
+This gives the flavours more time to meld together.

 Suitable prawn substitutions